 Cover Image Credit: Maxpixel

 Are you looking for the best snorkelling in Europe?
-Here are the 15 best destinations to go snorkeling in Europe that we’ve shortlisted keeping in mind several factors like location.
+Here are the 17 best destinations to go snorkeling in Europe that we’ve shortlisted keeping in mind several factors like location.
 Check out the list to know about the best snorkeling in Europe.

 1. Elafonisi Beach, Crete, Greece